r-simmer/simmer/cran-comments.md

 ## Patch release

 The maintainer's address has changed.
 It is the same account, just a different alias.
-I'm sending confirmation from the previous address to CRAN-submissions.
+I sent confirmation from the previous address to Uwe Ligges and CRAN@r-project.org on September 7, 2018.

 Issues fixed:

 - ERROR on r-oldrel-windows: Tests run fine, but the R session was closed unexpectedly after the tests when `detach("package:simmer", unload=TRUE)` was called.
-The package is not unloaded anymore.
+The package is not unloaded anymore after the tests.
 - WARN on Windows: since `rticles` v0.5, the compilation of JSS vignettes requires pandoc v2, which is not installed on Windows machines on CRAN.
 Now this vignette falls back to an HTML vignette if pandoc v2 is not found, thus solving the warning on Windows.
+- Other minor fixes and enhancements.

 We haven't included any reference to the papers in the DESCRIPTION yet because they are still waiting to be published and there is no DOI assigned.
 We will add